JessyDL/paradigm/psl/readme.md

-﻿# Format
+﻿# PSL
-Format contains both a method for disk based serialization of classes, as well as a data-format to serialize to and from.
+PSL contains both a method for disk based serialization of classes, as well as a data-format to serialize to and from.
 In general the overhead for using the serialization is *none*, unless actual serialization happens.
-See meta::file for an example of polymorphic serialization, and core::data::* classes for examples of static serialization.
+See psl::meta::file for an example of polymorphic serialization, and core::data::* classes for examples of static serialization.

 ## Static serialization
 Static serialization is pretty trivial to use, and has no specific overhead.
 The compiler should be smart enough to inline most of the code that will be generated, and there are no indirections present in the system (aside from what you introduce) so it should all be transparent for the compiler to process and optimize.